Nerene Virgin: Background

 Virgin was born in Hamilton, Ontario.
 She was a great-granddaughter of escaped Maryland slave Thomas John (Howard) Holland, and great-niece of pastor John Christie Holland.
 She was born Nerene Grizzle, daughter of Kathleen V. Toliver and Stanley G. Grizzle.

 After growing up in Toronto, she attended Toronto Teacher's College.
-Virgin was also certified as a Special Education teacher at Brock University focusing on intellectually gifted children and held special qualifications in teaching Integrated Arts.
+Virgin was also certified as a special education teacher at Brock University, focusing on intellectually gifted children, and held special qualifications in teaching integrated arts.
 Virgin began her career as a teacher, working for the Toronto Board of Education.

-She later moved into children's programming with Ontario's public broadcaster TV Ontario, playing "Jodie" on Today's Special.
-This internationally acclaimed series was in production for seven years.
-Virgin also had recurring roles on other television programs, including The Littlest Hobo, Night Heat and Ramona.
-Initially, Virgin had played the role of Ellie the dispatch girl on Police Surgeon, a CTV series originally named Dr. Simon Locke.
-She appeared in numerous film roles such as Gotti, The Undergrads, Murder in Space, and Right of the People.
-Virgin's entertainment career began as a singer with the Tiaras, a Toronto-based girl group.
-Virgin joined Colina Phillips and Patricia Grizzle after Brenda Russell had left the trio and moved to Los Angeles.
+She later moved into children's programming with Ontario's public broadcaster TV Ontario, playing Jodie on Today's Special.
+This series was in production for seven years.
+Virgin also had recurring roles on other television programs, including The Littlest Hobo, Night Heat, and Ramona.
+Virgin played the role of Ellie the dispatcher on Police Surgeon, a CTV series originally named Dr. Simon Locke.
+She appeared in films such as Gotti, The Undergrads, Murder in Space, and Right of the People.

+Virgin was a singer with the Tiaras, a Toronto-based girl group.
+Virgin joined Colina Phillips and Patricia Grizzle after Brenda Russell left the trio and moved to Los Angeles.

-Virgin worked as the weather and community reporter for CBOT, the local CBC Television station in Ottawa, in the late 1980s.
-She then worked at CTV station CFTO in Toronto as the host of Eye on Toronto, co-host for the entertainment show Showbuz, and a host on CTV's annual Miracle Network Telethon for the Hospital for Sick Children.
+Virgin worked as the weather and community reporter for CBOT, the CBC Television station in Ottawa, in the late 1980s.
+She then worked at CTV station CFTO in Toronto as the host of Eye on Toronto, co-host for the entertainment show Showbuz, and host on CTV's annual Miracle Network Telethon for the Hospital for Sick Children.

 In 1996, Virgin became the host for the daily national current affairs show Coast to Coast for CBC Newsworld in Calgary, Alberta.
 She returned to Toronto as the anchor to launch the national weekend newscast Saturday Report for CBC Television.
 She then moved to the anchor chair at Newsworld International until it was dismantled and taken over by Al Gore's Current TV in July 2005.

-Virgin then chose to leave CBC to complete further studies, gaining certification in teaching ESL (English as a Second Language) and taught students in Linhe, Inner Mongolia, China.
+Virgin then chose to leave CBC to complete further studies, gaining certification in teaching English as a second language, and taught students in Linhe, Inner Mongolia, China.
 She later taught French in Stoney Creek.

-Virgin served on the board of directors for Phoenix Place, a second stage home for women and children who have survived domestic violence.
-She was also a member, and part of the executive, of the council for the College of Early Childhood Educators, the first such college in North America.
-Virgin served as a member of Hamilton's Committee Against Racism for the 2010–2014 and 2014-2018 Term of Council.
+Virgin served on the board of directors for Phoenix Place, a second-stage home for women and children who have survived domestic violence.
+She was also a public member of the council for the College of Early Childhood Educators, the first such college in North America.
+Virgin served as a member of Hamilton's Committee Against Racism for the 2010–2014 and 2014-2018 terms of council.

-Virgin died in Burlington, Ontario on January 15, 2024, of unspecified causes at the age of 77.
-She is survived by her husband Alan Smith, daughters Yvette and Nicole, and son Thomas.
+Virgin died of heart failure in Burlington, Ontario, on January 15, 2024.
+She was survived by her husband Alan Smith, daughters Yvette and Nicole, and son Thomas.